harshaparida/Controlling_volume_using_hand-gestures/README.md

 ## Features

 - Control volume with hand gestures: Move your hand up or down to increase or decrease the volume respectively. 🔊
-- Control brightness with hand gestures: Move your hand closer or further from the camera to increase or decrease the screen brightness respectively. 💡

 ## Requirements